The Committee consisted of the following Members:

 Paragraphs 2.20 and 2.21 of the explanatory memorandum could be read as quite alarming, and I would be grateful for reassurances from the Minister that providing a route to UK marks for products not fully covered by the CPR will be exactly the same as at present, and that that route will not lead to a lowering of the quality and safety of products entering the UK.

-Also in part 5, regulation 28 states:
+Also in part 5, paragraph 28 states:

 “The Secretary of State may make regulations, in accordance with Article 60, to establish classes of performance…of…products.”

 Again, we need reassurances that any changes to those classes, and how they are applied, will be about improving the quality of products and their safety, not diluting them once new classes are made.

 Moving on to paragraphs 40 and 41 in part 8, can the Minister confirm that the process for designating approved bodies will be exactly the same process as used at present, and that the power to remove them under paragraph 50 will be the same as at present?

 Lastly, can the Minister tell us what paragraphs 70 and 71 in part 12 mean?
 They are clearly about market surveillance.
 Again, we need to know whether the system of surveillance will change or remain exactly the same.